 St. Mary School was founded in September, 1906.
-65 children were enrolled in 6 grades that first year.
+Sixty five children were enrolled in 6 grades that first year.

 The first Sister Superior of St. Mary’s School was Sister Mary Clare of the Dominican order.
 She came to Charlevoix from Grand Rapids with two other Dominicans who were to serve as the school’s first teaching staff, Sisters Mary Carola and Mary Innocence.

-In 1953, Father E. Francis Denary arrived as pastor of St. Mary’s and immediately initiated a campaign to raise $75,000; he estimated cost to build a new school.
-The floor plan featured four classroom s, a parish meeting hall with complete kitchen, and office, locker and restrooms, utility room and library.
+In 1953, Father E. Francis Denary arrived as pastor of St. Mary’s and immediately initiated a campaign to raise $75,000 to build a new school.
+The floor plan featured four classrooms, a parish meeting hall with complete kitchen, offices, lockers, restrooms, a utility room and a library.
 June 5, 1955 was the last day classes were held in the old school.
 Everything movable was stored and the old building was razed to make way for new construction.
 Ground was broken that year for the new school with Sister Athenasius, O.P. presiding as principal.
 The school could not be finished in time for classes in the fall so when classes began in September 1955, the first graders went to the public school and the 82 other students reported for classes at the old Lincoln School, now the Leslie T. Shapton American Legion Post.

 In 1987 the sixth grade was transferred to the middle school and a kindergarten class was added.

 The first lay principal was Janet Troppman who served as principal from 1999-2006.
 During those years the school again had more building additions and housed Pre-K through 6″ grade.

 In 2012 the 7th grade was brought back and in 2017 an 8th grade was added on and our students in grades 6-8 began switching classes.
 In the 2019-2020 school year another section of Pre K was added because there were too many students for one class.
 Currently, we have 91 students in Pre K through 8th grades.